 Our 2009 Equity Incentive Plan provides for grants of Restricted Shares and other equity-based awards up to an aggregate of 7.5% of the issued and outstanding shares of Common Stock at the time of the award, subject to a ceiling of four million shares available for issuance under the 2009 Equity Incentive Plan.
 In addition, subject to adjustment upon certain corporate transactions or events, incentive Options ("ISOs") for more than 400,000 shares of Common Stock over the life of the 2009 Equity Incentive Plan may not be granted.
 If an Option or other award granted under the 2009 Equity Incentive Plan expires or terminates, the shares subject to any portion of the award that expires, forfeits or terminates without having been exercised or paid, as the case may be, will again become available for the issuance of additional awards.
-Unless previously terminated by our board of directors, no new award may be granted under the 2009 Equity Incentive Plan to any person who, assuming exercise of all Options and payment of all awards held by such person, would own or be deemed to own more than 9.8% of the outstanding shares of Common Stock, subject to certain exceptions approved by our board of directors.
+Unless previously terminated by our board of directors, no new award may be granted under the 2009 Equity Incentive Plan after the tenth anniversary of the date that such plan was initially approved by our board of directors.
+No award may be granted under our 2009 Equity Incentive Plan to any person who, assuming exercise of all Options and payment of all awards held by such person, would own or be deemed to own more than 9.8% of the outstanding shares of Common Stock, subject to certain exceptions approved by our board of directors.